Hope and Homes for All

 “At times things were overwhelming,” Siny admits.
 “But the hard times are nothing.
 The Lord has blessed us in so many ways.”

 Since our founding, Indwell has expanded both the range and number of housing options.
-We now provide supportive housing to more than 500 households in southern Ontario through our programs in Hamilton, Woodstock and Simcoe.
-Our housing options range from residential care facilities with 24-hour on-site services, high support housing and independent apartments with supports.
-Learn more about specific programs within Indwell here.
+We now provide supportive housing to more than 550 households in southern Ontario through our programs in Hamilton, Woodstock, Simcoe, and London.

 Board of Directors